openstack/ironic-inspector/doc/source/admin/dnsmasq-pxe-filter.rst

-Although the filter driver tries its best to always stop the **dnsmasq** service, it is recommended that the operator configures the **dnsmasq** service in such a way that it terminates upon **ironic-inspector** (unexpected) exit to prevent a stale blacklist from being used by the **dnsmasq** service.
+Although the filter driver tries its best to always stop the **dnsmasq** service, it is recommended that the operator configures the **dnsmasq** service in such a way that it terminates upon **ironic-inspector** (unexpected) exit to prevent a stale deny list from being used by the **dnsmasq** service.